DHRUV6029/TeleNews/README.md

 * toggle to other stories of the same topic using the story's navigation buttons, `Prev` or `Next`;
 * or return to the main menu with the `Return to stories` button.

-# 5. Future optimisations

-What we have now is a working prototype.
-We hope to improve and add on to Jolt's current capabilities.
-These include:

-* A user interface for news personalisation and scheduling.
-* Having a better user experience (UX), such as smoother tutorials for first-time users.
-* Being able to handle conversations in a casual or more organic manner.
-* Being able to subsrcribe to specific news tags or keywords.
-* Being able 'like' news stories to gauge its popularity.
-* Having interactive quizzes.
-* Enabling different types of content such as videos and podcasts to be easily accessible.

-# 6. Acknowledgements

-We would like to thank our news partners at The Straits Times, Sandra Davie and Azhar Kasman, and our mentor at Google, Kate Beddoe, for their expert guidance.
-We would also like to extend our thanks to our first prototype users, Lin Shan, Gracia, and Melissa, for their invaluable feedback.
-Lastly, we want to thank our instructors Jessica Tan and Joan Kelly for their continuous support and encouragement during our design thinking process.

-# 7. Team

-Anthony ([ahthon](https://github.com/ahthon)), Christy, Iskandar, Kenneth, Michael, and Theophilus.